Skip to main content

 Rapid and organized response is required when a student is reported missing.
 University of Dayton efforts to verify the status of the student and effect a coordinated effort to locate the student are critical to the successful outcome of a missing student situation.

 This policy prescribes protocols to be used in the event a student is missing.
-The protocols comply with the standards set forth in the U. S. Department of Education Handbook for Campus Safety and Security Reporting.
+The protocols comply with the standards set forth in the Higher Education Opportunity Act.
 While the Department of Education requires these procedures specifically for students residing in on-campus housing, this policy applies to all University of Dayton students.

 Scope